CenturyLinkCloud/PublicKB/Servers/how-to-create-customer-specific-os-templates.md

 ### Exclusions

 * The Convert to Template option is unsupported for customers who leverage virtual machines with the multi-vNIC feature
+* Text files stored on user's Desktops will NOT be carried over in the Clone if they are stored on the C Drive of a windows virtual machine

 ### Important Notices